What is fatFIRE? What is fatFIRE vs leanFIRE? How about some morbidly obese FIRE?!

 “Está bien, pruébalo! ;)”

-*Offers me a teaspoon full of green mystery goo*
+*Offers me a spoon full of green mystery goo*

 But ladies and gentleman, that was the most surreal bite of physical food I’ve ever popped into my mouth!!